Porush, Israel Rabbi

 Papers: Council of Christians and Jews (1942 -1948); correspondence and articles plus memorabilia, World Conference of Synagogues, Jerusalem, 1968, Russian Jewry, historical notes for an autobiography and contributions to the Encyclopaedia Judaica, notes of sermons at Finchley and in Sydney, newspaper clippings and a scrapbook. the collection includes some letters to E.C.B.
 Maclaurin, first head of the Semitic Studies Department at Sydney University.

-ProvenancePORUSH, Israel (PORUSH-Rabbi) Rabbi Dr OBE
+ProvenancePORUSH, Israel Rabbi (PORUSHI)

 Dates(s)1943 to 1988